INSTRUCTIONS TO AUTHORS

 Commentary (750 words).
 Commentaries are short articles or essays (e.g. the essays of Addison and Steele) of general interest to readers.
 Suitable topics include pro-life, politics, music, liturgy, education, art, and architecture.
 See past issues of Catholic Insight for examples.

-Articles (1000–2500 words).
+Articles (1000–3000 words).
 Articles are in-depth treatises on subjects meriting such treatment.
 Articles should be well researched, substantiated, and footnoted if necessary.
 For examples, see Fr.
-Neil Roy’s and Ryan Topping’s articles in the September 2012 issue.
+Neil Roy’s and Dr. Ryan Topping’s articles in the September 2012 issue.

 Format.
 Submit articles as Word documents.
-Text should be Times New Roman, 12-point font, double-spaced throughout, with 1-inch margins at the top, right, left, and bottom of each page, and page numbers.
+Text should be Times New Roman, 12-point font, double-spaced throughout, with 1-inch margins at the top, right, left, and bottom of each page, with pages numbered at the bottom right.
 Use a single space after periods, and indent the first line of each paragraph.

 Titles.
 Capitalize the first word only.